Ljz7/zulip_trello_integration/README.md

 # Easy Trello integration for Zulip

-Bash script for a simplest Trello integration in Zulip
+Bash script for a simpler Trello integration in Zulip

 Usage :